 Boeing's first S.C.-made 787 takes its maiden voyage

-The maiden flight lasted just more than five hours, but the work leading up to it goes back years.
+The maiden flight will last about five hours, but the work leading up to it goes back years.

-The cheers from the throng of Boeing employee onlookers grew louder when the big bird began to roll forward toward the final assembly building that produced it.
+Then the big bird began to roll forward toward the final assembly building and workers that produced it.

 “Fast little rascal, isn't she?” an employee was overheard saying as the jet began to move under its own power.

-The plane then maneuvered its way to one of the two runways shared by Charleston International, Joint Base Charleston and Boeing.
+The plane then maneuvered its way to one of the two runways shared by Charleston International Airport, Joint Base Charleston and Boeing.

-While Boeing workers watched on big screens inside the final assembly building, the plane performed a low- and high-speed taxi test.
+While Boeing employees watched on big screens inside the final assembly building, the plane performed two taxi tests, with pauses before and after.

 Then it was time for the real thing.
-It accelerated down the runway, and in a matter of 10 seconds, the Dreamliner was airborne — at 12:01 p.m.
+It accelerated down the runway, and in a matter of 10 seconds, the Dreamliner was airborne, seemingly without incident.
 It banked gently to the left as it gained altitude and could be seen headed southeast as it flew over the campus.

-As it crossed the bright sky overhead, Michael Strampp, a tool engineer who has worked at Boeing for 15 months, shared the moment with his wife over the phone.
-She had been following the lead-up to takeoff on television at home.
+As it crossed the bright sky overhead, Michael Strampp, a tool engineer who has worked at Boeing for the past 15 months, shared the moment with his wife over the phone.
+She had been following the lead-up to take-off on television at home.

 “It's pretty amazing,” Strampp said.
 “I've got goose bumps.”